brightigiemokha/django_todo/README.md

     - with index page been the signup page with instructions of how to get the best from the app. after which the todo page is opened with a greeting to user, there are add buttons to add a task, edit button to change or modify , the view botton to view what have been written then the delete botton to delete any task that is no longer needed. the user also have the option to complete a task which makes the task color go red.
     -  base template is created with head, navigation and footer being the same on signup and login pages, adding specific page content to it.
-    - User can enter the home page using 'Enter' button presented at the middle of intro page, or use navigation link at the top of the page.
-    - User can open home page (signup) with more detailed info about the Task Todo App.
+    - User can signin and view their already saved task, as the index page give option for users who are already registered to signin to the page.

   - *Registerig, logging in/out:*
     - First time/unregistered user is immediately directed to the signin page on as index page and without an account user can not get through this page. this page also contains links to signup pages.

-    - First time user can register on the register page.
-The page contains redirect links to login  page,
+    - First time user can register on the register page. upon registration user is redirected to the Todo task page,
     - New user get a message after successful registration, "Congratulations, You are now Registered".

     - Upon registering, the 'Register' link is replaced by 'Logout' link, allowing the user to sign out from the site.